manjotmb20/Rdatasets/doc/survival/rst/mgus.rst

 circulation at any one time.
 When a patient has a plasma cell malignancy the distribution will become dominated by a single isotype, the product of the malignant clone, visible as a spike on a serum protein electrophoresis.
-Monoclonal gammapothy of undertermined significance (MGUS) is the presence of such a spike, but in a patient with no evidence of overt malignancy.
+Monoclonal gammopathy of undertermined significance (MGUS) is the presence of such a spike, but in a patient with no evidence of overt malignancy.
 This data set of 241 sequential subjects at Mayo Clinic was the groundbreaking study defining the natural history